Disclosure Standard and Reasonable Investigation

 Exam Tip: Gotchas

 • The framework deliberately does NOT give a fixed checklist.
-Whether an investigation was "reasonable" depends on the issuer profile, security type, underwriter role, time available, and information availability.
+The circumstances considered turn on the issuer profile, security type, the defendant's own type and role (office held, or director status), reliance on knowledgeable personnel, and, for underwriters specifically, the underwriting arrangement and information availability.

 • An IPO of a first-time issuer demands a deeper investigation than a follow-on for a seasoned, well-covered public reporter.
 Issuer profile drives expected depth.